linto94/Stock-Market-EDA-Project-Documentation/README.md

 * Data Visualization: Creating visualizations to effectively communicate the findings.

 ## Repository Contents 📁
-* Data: Raw and processed data files used in the analysis.
+Markdown file created in R to document the process used in the project it will show:
 * Scripts: R scripts for data gathering, preprocessing, analysis, and visualization.
 * Results: Output files, including visualizations and summary reports.